Our Closest Living Relatives

 Chimpanzee Experimentation in the U.S. in the 21st Century

-More than 900 chimpanzees still languish in laboratories in the United States, with as many as 80 percent of them simply warehoused because there is no longer a need to use them in experiments.
+In 2010, the European Union passed a ban on great ape experimentation, but the U.S. continued to conduct invasive experiments on chimpanzees.
+At that time, there were more than 900 chimpanzees languishing in U.S. laboratories, with as many as 80 percent of them simply warehoused because there was no longer a need to use them in experiments.

-In these prisons, chimpanzees are very often caged alone and deprived of the freedom, autonomy, and meaningful social interaction that they need.
-There are no families, no companions, no grooming, and no nests.
-There are only cold, hard steel bars and concrete—and terror and loneliness that go on for so many years that most chimpanzees sink into depression, eventually losing their minds.
-As a result of having to endure the terror and pain of having their bodies routinely violated for experiments and the loneliness of their tiny steel and concrete prison cells, many chimpanzees bear lifelong emotional scars.
-Numerous studies have shown that even long after they have been retired from experimentation, many chimpanzees exhibit abnormal behavior indicative of depression and post-traumatic stress.
+In these prisons, chimpanzees were frequently caged alone and deprived of the freedom, autonomy, and meaningful social interaction essential to their well-being.
+There were no families, no companions, no grooming, and no nests.
+There were only cold, hard steel bars and concrete—and terror and loneliness that went on for so many years that most chimpanzees would sink into depression, eventually losing their minds.
+As a result of enduring the terror and pain of having their bodies routinely violated for experiments and the loneliness of their tiny steel and concrete prison cells, many chimpanzees bear lifelong emotional scars.
+Numerous studies have shown that even long after they’ve been retired from experimentation, many chimpanzees exhibit abnormal behavior indicative of depression and post-traumatic stress.
 They suffer from symptoms such as social withdrawal, anxiety, and loss of appetite.
 They pull out their own hair, bite themselves, and pace incessantly.

-Most chimpanzees in U.S. laboratories have been given diseases, such as AIDS, hepatitis, cancer, infection with respiratory syncytial virus, malaria, and heart disease, intentionally—even though advances in technology make these procedures irrelevant and decades of experimentation show that chimpanzees’ bodies do not react in the same way to these diseases as humans’ do.
+Most chimpanzees in U.S. laboratories were intentionally given diseases—such as HIV, hepatitis, cancer, respiratory viruses, malaria, and heart disease—even though advances in technology made these procedures irrelevant and decades of experimentation determined that chimpanzees’ bodies do not react in the same way to these diseases as humans’ do.

-In 1995—after hundreds of chimpanzees were bred in laboratories in the 1980s and ’90s on the heels of the AIDS crisis—the National Institutes of Health (NIH) imposed a moratorium on the breeding of chimpanzees after it was discovered that chimpanzees don’t get sick from HIV infection and do not contract AIDS.
+In 1995—after hundreds of chimpanzees were bred in laboratories in the 1980s and ’90s on the heels of the AIDS crisis—the National Institutes of Health (NIH) imposed a moratorium on the breeding of chimpanzees when it was discovered that they don’t get sick from HIV infection and don’t contract AIDS.

-Four facilities funded by (NIH) continue to conduct experiments on chimpanzees.
-These facilities include the Southwest National Primate Research Center, the University of Louisiana at Lafayette’s New Iberia Research Center, the University of Texas MD Anderson Cancer Center, and the Yerkes National Primate Research Center.
-Experimenters at Yerkes subject chimpanzees to neuroimaging, cognitive and motor testing, and invasive endocrine status tests in long-term studies on aging.
-At Southwest, MD Anderson, and New Iberia, chimpanzees are subjected to multiple procedures, such as, among other things, liver biopsies and frequent “knockdowns,” in which they are traumatically shot with a tranquilizer dart gun.
-Recently at MD Anderson, chimpanzees were also used in an absurd experiment that attempted to determine whether salt intake increases blood pressure—something that has been well-established in humans for decades.
+In 2011, four facilities funded by NIH—including the Southwest National Primate Research Center, the University of Louisiana at Lafayette’s New Iberia Research Center, the University of Texas MD Anderson Cancer Center, and the Yerkes National Primate Research Center—continued to conduct experiments on chimpanzees.
+Experimenters at Yerkes subjected chimpanzees to neuroimaging, cognitive and motor testing, and invasive endocrine status tests in long-term studies on aging.
+At Southwest, MD Anderson, and New Iberia, chimpanzees were subjected to multiple procedures, such as, among other things, liver biopsies and frequent “knockdowns,” in which they were traumatically shot with a tranquilizer dart gun.
+At MD Anderson, chimpanzees were also used in an absurd experiment that attempted to determine whether salt intake increases blood pressure—something that has been well-established in humans for decades.

-Chimpanzees are also imprisoned in commercial laboratories.
-Pharmaceutical giant Merck recently revealed studies in which chimpanzees chronically infected with hepatitis C virus were subjected to invasive liver biopsies and blood work.
-A contract testing laboratory called BIOQUAL (formerly known as SEMA) had been tormenting chimpanzees in NIH-funded experiments for hepatitis C, placing swarms of mosquitoes on chimpanzees to infect them with malaria, and other cruel studies.
+Chimpanzees were also imprisoned in commercial laboratories.
+Pharmaceutical giant Merck infected chimpanzees with hepatitis C and subjected them to invasive liver biopsies and blood work.
+A contract testing laboratory called BIOQUAL (formerly known as SEMA) tormented them in NIH-funded experiments on hepatitis C and placed swarms of mosquitoes on them to infect them with malaria.
 After learning that BIOQUAL was separating young chimpanzees from their mothers, locking them in individual cages, infecting them with norovirus—which causes diarrhea, vomiting, and stomach pain—and then subjecting them to months of painful biopsy procedures, PETA purchased stock in the company to urge it to phase out the use of chimpanzees and called on NIH to cut funding for the experiments.
 Just six months after PETA purchased the BIOQUAL stock, the company announced that it was ending all its chimpanzee experiments.

-In 2011, a landmark report by the National Academy of Sciences’ Institute of Medicine (IOM) that examined the scientific validity of experiments on chimpanzees concluded that “most current biomedical research use of chimpanzees is not necessary.”
-Worse, a 2013 NIH report confirmed that current experimentation on chimpanzees is unnecessary and that “research involving chimpanzees has rarely accelerated new discoveries or the advancement of human health for infectious diseases.”
+In 2011, a landmark report by the National Academy of Sciences’ Institute of Medicine (now the National Academy of Medicine) that examined the scientific validity of experiments on chimpanzees concluded that “most current biomedical research use of chimpanzees is not necessary.”
+A 2013 NIH report confirmed that experimentation on chimpanzees is unnecessary and that “research involving chimpanzees has rarely accelerated new discoveries or the advancement of human health for infectious diseases.”